SciVis/scivis.github.io/pages/events/2023-movlvisday.md

 To illustrate this feature, we will have the chance to hear a keynote lecture by [Professor Erik Lindahl](https://www.scilifelab.se/researchers/erik-lindahl/) that will integrate MD visualization in the dome.

-In the second part of the day, all participants are welcome to present their own molecular simulation.
-To do so, please check the box in the registration form and upload your data together with a short description using the link provided.
+In the second part of the day, participants will present their own molecular simulation.
+We do not accept submission anymore.
+If you have register for a presentation already, please upload your data together with a short description using this [link](https://liuonline-my.sharepoint.com/:f:/g/personal/matli20_liu_se/EoYd5aqirrxDmfwsKZZ9sg8BMB6RoZPyj0RGUd7SGcK8EQ).
 Preferred format for the trajectory includes pdb, gro+xtc.
-The time per presenter (about 10-15 minutes) will depend on the number of submissions.

 # Tentative Program
   * 10:30-10:45 - Introduction and Presentation of the day